Home / Other / FAQ solutions database / Software / Windows / Some tips on speeding up your computer.

 « on: July 26, 2008, 02:17:44 AM »

-Here are some ways to speed up your computer and improve overall performance.
+Here are some ways to speed up your computer, increase free space, and improve the overall performance of the Operating System.

-Note: Although this guide is 100% safe, misreading or skipping ahead may result in damage and problems with your software and/or operating system.
+Note: This guide 100% safe.
+However, misreading or skipping ahead may result in damage with your software and/or operating system.
 Please read each step carefully.

 Note: This FAQ is for Windows XP but it is relatively similar with other Microsoft Windows Operating Systems.